guopeng-jiang/Spatial_point_filtering/README.md

-# sp_pt_filtering
-A simple program for filtering spatial point data
+# A simple program for filtering spatial point data

 This is a part of my PhD research to develop methods to process sensor-derived data for crop management in New Zealand.